lanmarc77/esp-audio-book-player/README.md

 able to play files from huge SD cards and at the same time sorts the files based on their name and remembers and resumes the last listening position.
 Many people nowadays will use subscription services with corresponding apps on their smartphone.
-These services and the apps usually track the users.
-They can also be canceled at any time.
+These services and the apps usually track the users build profiles suggest new audio books sell ads and more.
+Services like these can be canceled at any time.
 May it be for politics or economic reasons.
 They usually do not allow you to own the audio book but only sell a license to listen at it for as long as the company exists or is allowed to do business with you.
 I have an audio book collection that I created by only buying if I can download the files or copy them e.g. from a CD to keep them.
-Without DRM.
+Without any DRM.
 All my audio books are converted to and then stored in AMR-WB as for me the quality with 24kBit/s mono is good enough.
 This shrinks an MP3 file to approx. 1/10ths when using AMR-WB and also makes the backup cheap.
 One CD with AMR-WB can hold 60hrs, a DVD 350hrs, a 25GB BD-R 2000hrs+.